clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Switching Front Matter from YAML to TOML, 17 Jun 2020, 04:28:18 pm ####

+Back before I started working on CWiki, I created my blog with the [Hugo](https://gohugo.io) static site generator.

+At that time, Hugo used [YAML](https://yaml.org) to write its configuration files and front matter.
+It was only natural that I used YAML to create the front matter in the Markdown files used in CWiki.
+It was just much easier to turn the wiki pages into blog posts.

+But YAML is pretty heavy duty for the type of front-matter I use.
+It can be complicated to get right and can cause unexpected data type problems.

+Since I initially setup my blog, Hugo has started to support configuration files written in [TOML](https://github.com/toml-lang/toml).
+TOML is well-specified and much simpler, intended precisely for configuration files.
+It seems like that is a much better choice.

+As such, I will begin migration to TOML with the eventual goal of deprecating and eliminating the use of YAML.

 #### "CWiki Stats" and "Back Links" Pages, 17 Jun 2020, 10:23:47 am ####